 Ease of cleaning is an important metric.
 Nobody wants to be pedaling around with a stinky and sticky hip pack that is full of mold.
 As a result, bags that scored well in the metric featured easier-to-clean designs and had hydration bladders that were easy to remove and clean.

-We used each mountain bike hip pack as much as humanly possible.
-After every couple of rides, we spent some time giving these bags a nice cleansing.
-This includes scrubbing the inside of the pack with some soap and a sponge, hitting it with the faucet and hanging it out to dry.
+We used each mountain bike hip pack extensively and, after every couple of rides, we spent some time giving them a nice cleansing.
+This included scrubbing the inside of the pack with some soap and a sponge, hitting it with the faucet, and hanging it out to dry.
 In addition, we removed the bladder (when applicable) from the hip pack and gave it a good washing and hung it out to dry.
 This process was of great importance when evaluating our hip packs.
-The bags that had hydration systems that were easier to access scored better in this metric.
+The bags that have hydration systems that are easier to access scored better in this metric.